bappi2/tech-dose-assignments/src/BLINDxx75xxProblems/IntervalProblems/Readme.md

 To illustrate this with an example, consider the input intervals [[1,4],[2,3],[3,5],[6,7]].
 When sorted by end times, the intervals become [[2,3],[1,4],[3,5],[6,7]].
 By choosing the intervals with the earliest end times, you can keep [[2,3],[6,7]], which don't overlap.
 The minimum number of intervals to remove is 2 (i.e., [1,4] and [3,5]).

-## Question: In an interval problem, how to know whether to sort by start time or by end time?
-The decision to sort by start time or end time in an interval problem depends on the specific requirements of the problem.
-Here are some general guidelines:

-* Sort by Start Time: If you're merging intervals or looking for overlapping intervals, you'll typically sort by start time.
-This allows you to easily compare the end time of the current interval with the start time of the next interval to see if they overlap.

-* Sort by End Time: If you're trying to find the maximum number of non-overlapping intervals (like in the activity selection problem), you'll typically sort by end time.
-This allows you to pick the interval that ends the earliest, ensuring you have the maximum amount of time left for the remaining intervals.

-Remember, these are just general guidelines.
-The specific problem you're trying to solve could require a different approach.
-Always make sure to understand the problem requirements fully before deciding on your strategy.